lmiranda2000/Kijiji-web-scrapping-in-Python/README.md

 # Kijiji-web-scrapping-in-Python

-This is a program written in Python to show how to do web scrapping
+This is a web scrapping program written in Python web scrapping to explore the Toronto Condo/Apartment Rental Market through Kijiji